EASY NAVIGATION OF THIS THREAD

 As your wrestler progresses through the ranks he will earn title opportunities and so-on-and-so-forth.
 Each week, based on his output in the ring, your character will earn, or lose, Overness.
 Overness is the objective value of your character, and is used to determine ranking on the card and future match scheduling.
 The more matches you win, the more over you become.

-Your wrestler will be put into matches on the weekly card of their brand: Tuesday Night Thunder (TNT).
-Unlike real wrestling, the results of the card are not pre-scripted, making the PWA, with its genuine competition, a fake wrestling organisation.
+Your wrestler will be put into matches on the weekly card of their brand: Tuesday Night Thunder (TNT) (or Friday Night Xplosion (FNX) when we get big enough).
+Unlike real wrestling, the results of the card are not pre-scripted, making the PWA, with its genuine competition, a fake wrestling organization (lol).

-Once the weekly card is posted you have until Monday before RAW begins taping (for normal weeks) or Sunday before the PPV begins taping (for PPV weeks) to post your picks and, if you choose to do so, your promo, in that week's thread.
+Once the weekly card is posted you have until Monday before RAW begins taping (for normal weeks) or Sunday before the PPV begins taping (for PPV weeks) to post your picks in the weekly card thread, as well as make any promos in the Promo Thread.
 Your picks consist of 8 wrestlers, from Raw or Smackdown, who you think will earn the most points for you during the week's programming, followed by two wrestlers as Back-Ups in case of a draw.
 As an example, you could pick the following:

-I will usually post results some time on Thursday night (AEST) and the next card will be posted around that time as well.
+I will usually post results some time on Thursday (which means the card will contain clues to potential spoilers, so don’t read it until after SD on Friday if you care); and the next card will be posted around those times as well.

 Remember, due to the popularity of some word games here, the weekly card thread could disappear onto the second page.
 You should always assume that there is a card for the week up somewhere; so be sure to look on the second page before saying anything!